MattSWTZ/N3CT4R/README.md

 ```
 ## Disclaimer
 - Only for educationnal purposes
-- I decline any responsibility in case of misuse of this code.
+- I decline any responsability in case of misuse of this code.

 ## Author